jeremiahsb/abogen/README.md

 abogen
 ```
 > [!TIP]
-> If you installed using the Windows installer `(WINDOWS_INSTALL.bat)`, It should have created a shortcut in the same folder, or your desktop.
+> If you installed Abogen using the Windows installer `(WINDOWS_INSTALL.bat)`, It should have created a shortcut in the same folder, or your desktop.
 You can run it from there.
 If you lost the shortcut, Abogen is located in `python_embedded/Scripts/abogen.exe`.
 You can run it from there directly.

 ## `How to use?`
 1) Drag and drop any ePub, PDF, text or markdown file (or use the built-in text editor)